Artoriuz/glsl-joint-bilateral/README.md

 You can set the following parameters with `JointBilateral.glsl`:
 - `length`: Controls the size of the spatial Gaussian filter.
 Accepts integers higher than `1`, defaults to `4` (4x4 pixel neighbourhood).
 - `distance_coeff`: Controls the shape of the spatial Gaussian filter.
 Higher values increase the contribution of pixels more distant to the centre.
 Accepts floats higher than `0.0`, defaults to `1.0`.
-- `intensity_coeff`: Controls the negative exponential used for intensity-distance weighting.
-Higher values decrese the contribution of pixels with distant luminosities.
+- `intensity_coeff`: Controls the shape of the Gaussian filter used for intensity-distance weighting.
+Higher values decrease the contribution of pixels with distant luminosities.
 Accepts floats higher than `0.0`, defaults to `64.0`.

 On `vo=gpu-next`, you can set these settings with `--glsl-shader-opts=param1=value1,param2=value2,...`.